Cramming for your Mod 1 or Mod 2 test? Alex from BikeMatters has written up his experience of going from CBT rider, to full bike Cat A licence holder!

 I’ll break down the blog by practice day, and what we covered daily on the road to getting my full licence.

-Note that Theory was passed in anticipation before any of this – needs to be done at minimum a few days before mod 1.
+Note that the Motorcycle Theory Test was passed in anticipation before any of this – needs to be done at minimum a few days before mod 1.

 After a bit of excitement and nerves leading up to the first day, it was finally time to practice and get going.
 Initially I started on Mod 1 stuff in the practice area to get back up to speed, but riding the CB125F around for about 15 minutes to warm up.
 The whole session was booked as a 125cc one, but I was confident on the bike straight away and it felt like I’d never put a bike down.
 Luckily Jim said they had their Category A bikes ready to go if I wanted to get going on one of those, so I wasted no time going to its bigger brother – the CB650F.